mikebrady/imap_maildir_date_fixer/README.md

 # Limitations
 1. It only fixes up problems due to incorrect modification dates on `Maildir` files.
 2. It maps dates and times to local time using the `date` utility.
 It has not been tested in different locales.
 Things to watch out for are incorrect times and problems with non-english dates and date formats.
 It can be adjusted or enhanced easily.
-2. It has not been extensively tested.
+3. It has not been extensively tested.
 Back up your mail repository before using it.
-3. The script was written for FreeBSD 12.1.
-It may need a little tweaking for Linux.
 4. It uses the first date it finds in a mail file, which may not always be exactly right.
-4. It's a bit slow.
+5. It's a bit slow.
+6. The FreeBSD version is more selective in its acceptance of dates, and will reject more date formats than the Linux version.